 Keep reading to learn how to follow up on a sales email.
 In the post, you can also find a sales follow-up email template (and accompanying video email example) to use with prospects (and clients) in different scenarios.
 Use them correctly and you can create great follow-up emails that not only help increase replies but also close deals…

 1. Follow-Up Sales Email After Leaving a Voicemail or Speaking on the Phone

-2. Follow-Up Sales Email After Client Opens an Email and Doesn’t Respond
+2. Follow-Up Sales Email After Prospect Opens an Email and Doesn’t Respond

 3. Follow-Up Sales Email After an Event